 - What they can do for developers.

 - Which ones are available.

 - How to use them.

 Developer Advocate, Rackspace

 I'm a Developer Advocate at Rackspace making OpenStack and the Rackspace Cloud easy to use for developers and operators.
 Sometimes developer, sometimes advocate, and sometimes operator.
 I'm a committer and PMC on Apache jclouds, and co-author of the OpenStack Operations Guide from O'Reilly.
-In the past I've developed web applications, taught workshops at conferences including SXSW and Gluecon, and presented at conferences including OSCON and the OpenStack Summits.
-I love spending time with my...
+In the past I've developed web applications, taught workshops at conferences including SXSW and Gluecon, and presented at conferences including OSCON and...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!